Home

 To Party or Not to Party?

-I've been asked about business Christmas party ideas - those where you are looking to have a party and entertain your client base.
+Business Christmas party ideas are tricky.
+Let's face it - you are looking to have a party to entertain your client base and that is your #1 goal...impressing the client.

 Sometimes these are called "customer appreciation" or "client appreciation" events.